Healthy & Sustainable Diets

 We want to make healthy, sustainable food affordable and available for everyone.

 At Morrisons, we understand that the national cost-of-living crisis has been keenly felt by our customers.
 With inflation rates spiking, we want to explore ways to help our customers support sustainable yet affordable lifestyles.
+We have 5 targets for our Sustain Chapter 3: Supporting healthy and sustainable diets.

-Our Sustain Goals
+Our Sustain Targets

 Healthier Options